Client-side cursors are what Psycopg uses in its normal querying process.

 fetchone() and siblings).

 This querying process is very scalable because, after a query result has been transmitted to the client, the server doesn’t keep any state.
 Because the results are already in the client memory, iterating its rows is very quick.

 The downside of this querying method is that the entire result has to be transmitted completely to the client (with a time proportional to its size) and the client needs enough memory to hold it, so it is only suitable for reasonably small result sets.

 PostgreSQL has also its own concept of cursor (sometimes also called portal).
 When a database cursor is created, the query is not necessarily completely processed: the server might be able to produce results only as they are needed.
 Only the results requested are transmitted to the client: if the query result is very large but the client only needs the first few records it is possible to transmit only them.

 The downside is that the server needs to keep track of the partially processed results, so it uses more memory and resources on the server.

 Psycopg allows the use of server-side cursors using the classes

-they send commands to control the state of the cursor in the server (for
+behind the scene they send commands to control the state of the cursor on the

 Using a server-side cursor it is possible to process datasets larger than what would fit in the client memory.
 However for small queries they are less efficient because it takes more commands to receive their result, so you should use them only if you need to process huge results or if only a partial result is needed.